-- Policies and Procedures: The Bank's policies and procedures document its risk management requirements; they are reviewed at least annually for continued relevance and appropriateness to help ensure compliance with all relevant regulatory requirements and general good governance. - Control Activities: applicable for all risk categories, control activities are the actions established through policies and procedures which ensure the Bank's risks are managed effectively and consistently across the Bank.
-Control activities are preventive, detective or limiting in nature, and can be manual or automated. - The enterprise-wide risk management tools, such as the Risk Appetite, Risk Map, Top and Emerging Risks Report and Stress Testing, are used to assess, monitor and report on the effectiveness of the control activities, the residual risks and escalate where the risk appetite has, or is likely to be, breached.
+- The enterprise-wide risk management tools, such as the Risk Appetite, Risk Map (including Top Risks) and Emerging Risks Report, are used to assess, monitor and report on the effectiveness of the control activities, the residual risks and escalate where the risk appetite has, or is likely to be, breached.
 It is through these tools and the risk governance structure in place that the Management derives assurance that the internal control systems are effective and that any identified risks or deficiencies have monitoring and mitigating action plans in place. - Systems and Infrastructure: systems or processes which support the identification, capture and exchange of information in a form and time-frame which enables employees to carry out their responsibilities.